-“My mom always bought the most beautiful books for us,” said Christy.
-The youngster was fascinated by the wide-ranging adventures depicted in Greek mythology, the Chronicles of Narnia, and even comic books: “My icon is Wonder Woman!”
+“My mom always bought the most beautiful books for us,” she said.
+As a young girl, Christy was fascinated by the wide-ranging adventures depicted in Greek mythology, the Chronicles of Narnia, and even comic books: “My icon is Wonder Woman!”

 Christy’s favorite background music consists of classical and instrumental soundtracks, two genres well-suited to rendering larger-than-life characters.
 Christy’s interpretations of mythological beings are prominent in many of her pieces.
 Her ultimate dream is to make a living writing about strong, amazing women and illustrating the famous heroines who inspired her when she was a child.